bradkaley/NFT_Market_Analysis/README.md

 ![NFT_sale_prices_over_time_zoomed](https://user-images.githubusercontent.com/91380617/142706570-9824c5dd-1903-4418-85e1-a488a5772e4e.png)

 ### How Has ETH Gas Pricing Impacted NFT Purchases?
 To plot this graph we aggregated total volume across the selected NFT collections and set the Y axis to Gas price.
 There was a heavy consolidation of data points in the lower left quadrant which indicates that NFT volume was LOW when gas prices were low.
-Our group was surprised at this finding because our inital thought prior to plotting was that volume would be HIGH when gas prices were low.
+Our group was surprised at this finding because our initial thought prior to plotting was that volume would be HIGH when gas prices were low.

 ![Gas_price_effects_on_nft_vol](https://user-images.githubusercontent.com/91380617/142706547-28f909a8-5269-4574-ae40-3dffc78963ae.png)